douglaz/psl/Releasing-a-New-Stable-Version.md

 # Update Git Branches

-There are two ways the branch structure of the Git repo might change because of a new stable version:
+There are two ways the branch structure of the Git repo can change because of a new stable version:

-1. The master branch might need to be updated
+1. The master branch **might** need to be updated
-1. A working branch might need to be deleted
+1. A working branch **will** need to be deleted

 ## Updating the Master Branch